coreruleset/documentation/content/concepts/paranoia_levels.md

 Running at  the highest paranoia level, PL 4, may seem appealing from a security standpoint, but *it could take many weeks to tune away the false positives encountered*.
 It is crucial to have enough time to fully deal with all false positives.

 {{% notice warning %}}
 Failure to properly tune an installation runs the risk of exposing users to a vast number of false positives.
-This can lead to a poor user experience, and might ultimately lead to a decision to completely disable the CRS.
+This can lead to a poor user experience, and might ultimately lead to a decision to completely disable CRS.
 As such, **setting a high PL in blocking mode *without* adequate tuning to deal with false positives is very risky**.
 {{% /notice %}}

 If working in an enterprise environment, consider developing an internal policy to map the risk levels and security needs of different assets to the minimum acceptable paranoia level to be used for them, for example: